 What’s red and black and deliciously competitive?
 Licorice checkers!
 All you need for this game is the classic checkers board and bags of both red and black licorice bites (not the ropes!).
 Set the board with licorice bites instead of the chips.
 In licorice checkers, though, jumping another player’s piece means eating it!
 And when you are made ‘king,’ you grab another licorice bite and stack it on the ‘king’ piece.
 The player with the most licorice on the board wins!

 Playing Pieces: A deck of cards, M&Ms or chocolate coins.

 We never use real money when we play card games!
 Instead, we grab chocolate coins!
 Or M&Ms!
 When using M&Ms or other candies as collateral, make sure each player understands the dollar amount associated with different candies…you can even set different values for each M&M color.
 However you choose to play, go all in with your chocolate!
 Winner takes the whole sweet pot of candy!
-This is one of the best M&M candy games–trust us!
+This is one of the best M&M candy-themed birthday party games–trust us!

 Playing Pieces: About 200+ small lollipops, a cardboard lollipop tree, small prizes.

 The lollipop pull is one of the most classic and fun lollipop games–you’ve probably played it at a carnival!
 The biggest prop you’ll need for this particular lollipop game is a cardboard lollipop tree.
 You can buy one at a carnival or party store, or you can make your own.
 If you’re creating this game for a school carnival, you’ll need a few hundred small lollipops.
 Dum Dums are the best to use because of their small size, but Tootsie Pops or Blow Pops work well, too.
 Mark a colored dot on the bottom of random lollipops to denote a prize-winning pop.
 Each player may pull one lollipop per play.
 Prizes for winning pops usually include small toys like erasers, whistles, bouncing balls, etc.